Q: Why won't my garage door open?

 Q: Can I fix my garage door myself?

-A: Probably not.
+A: Maybe.
 Replacing broken parts usually requires dealing with the tension from the springs, which is extremely dangerous without the proper tools and training.
 But remember, if you are having trouble getting your door to close, it is probably the safety eyes.

 Q: How long do springs last?